mason-cds-intro-comput-sci/datasets/README.md

-# Datasets for CDS-101: Introduction to Computational and Data Sciences
+# Datasets for CDS 101: Introduction to Computational and Data Sciences

-Datasets used in CDS-101 at George Mason University.
+Datasets used in CDS 101 at George Mason University.

 ## License